Azure/relational-infrastructure/README.md

 The `routes` section within `subnets`, as defined by the `networks` variable, specifies custom network routes for each subnet.
 These routes determine how traffic is directed, whether to a network gateway, the Internet, a virtual network appliance, or simply dropped.
 The sections below demonstrate how to configure `routes` for each of these scenarios.
 Traffic destinations can be defined either as fixed address spaces in CIDR format or as references to networks and subnets defined in `var.networks` and `var.external_networks`.

+> [!IMPORTANT]
+> A dedicated route table is created for each network in which you have `routes` defined.
+If no `routes` are defined, no route table is created.

 ##### Example: Route traffic to a network gateway for a fixed address space

 ```hcl